 However, where the residential premises are sold after five or more years of having been rented continuously, they are not regarded as new residential premises and the sale is an input taxed supply.

 The sale of new residential premises is a taxable supply whereas the renting out of residential premises is an input taxed supply, as is the sale of residential premises which are not ‘new’.
-Consequently, input tax credits are available where residential premises are constructed for the purpose of sale but not where they are constructed for the purpose of renting.
+Consequently, input tax credits are available where residential premises are constructed for sale but not where they are constructed to rent.

 Where residential premises built for sale are subsequently rented out, there is a change in creditable purpose.
 Changes in the extent of creditable purpose may lead to adjustments under Division 129 of the GST Act.

-Division 129 provides for adjustments in relation to things in tax periods that are adjustment periods.
-The number of adjustment periods that relate to a thing are determined by the GST-exclusive value of the acquisition.
+Division 129 provides for adjustments concerning things in tax periods that are adjustment periods.
+The number of adjustment periods that relate to a thing is determined by the GST-exclusive value of the acquisition.

-The number of adjustment periods for acquisitions (that do not relate to business finance) are set out in the following table.
+The number of adjustment periods for acquisitions (that do not relate to business finance) is set out in the following table.

 |GST-exclusive value of the acquisition||Adjustment periods|